kdybvig/Wikipedia-Search/README.md

 ## Tests

 This project includes five tests written in Jasmine in the spec.js file.
-To run the tests open the [SpecRunner.html](https://kdybvig.github.io/Wikipedia-Search/SpecRunner.html) file.
+To run the tests open the [SpecRunner.html](https://kdybvig.github.io/Wikipedia-Search/SpecRunner.html) file, then scroll down to the bottom of the page to view the tests.

 ## Credits
 Application coded by Keith Murgic